 Introducing the vSAN Data Persistence Platform for Modern Stateful Services

-Today, we are taking our commitment to supporting modern apps on Kubernetes to the next level by announcing the VMware vSAN™ Data Persistence platform, as well as partnerships with some of the top-ranked companies in the areas of object storage and modern databases.
+Today, we are taking our commitment to support modern apps on Kubernetes to the next level by announcing the VMware vSAN™ Data Persistence platform, as well as partnerships with some of the top-ranked companies in the areas of object storage and modern databases.

-Modern apps depend on modern stateful services, such as object storage, NoSQL databases and event streaming services for their persistence needs.
+Modern apps depend on modern stateful services, such as object storage, NoSQL databases, and event streaming services for their persistence needs.
 Over the past few years, we have been seeing an increasing amount of interest from customers to run modern stateful services on vSAN.
 Modern stateful services present unique requirements for IT infrastructure:

 • Fast response to developer needs: IT admins should be able to quickly respond to developer needs and deploy modern stateful services easily.
 Developers should be able to dynamically scale modern stateful services as their application scales.